top of page

 Jerusalem duality

-This series focuses on a simple observation which inevitably jumps to the eyes of every visitor to Jerusalem: the city of Jerusalem is torn between its complex and controversial political status on the one hand and its sanctity as a fully recognized holy city on the other hand.
+This series focuses on a simple observation which inevitably jumps to the eyes of every visitor to Jerusalem: the city of Jerusalem is torn between its complex and controversial political status on the one hand and its role as a fully recognized holy city on the other hand.

 It is argued that the "raison d'être" of the city of Jerusalem is its holiness.
 Was it not for its sanctity, would Jerusalem have evolved to become a city in the first place, let alone a city of such prestige?